NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-encounter-management.md

 <figure>{% include patient-encounter-management-sequence-notifications-chft-cpis-new.svg %}</figure>
 <br clear="all"/>

-The previous implementation is mostly unchanged but it is joined by the **Patient Encounter Management** notification which goes to Social Services Safeguarding.
+The previous implementation is mostly unchanged, but it is joined by the **Patient Encounter Management** notification which goes to Social Services Safeguarding.
 This includes more encounter metadata:

 - type of encounter
 - encounter service code